 Providing Gigabit-Capable Broadband

-Policy DM35 supports the roll-out of full fibre broadband in Newcastle, and the supporting text in the DAP states “the council will expect development to be supported by the latest digital infrastructure and encourages early discussions with operators”.
-Gigabit-capable connections can be described as ‘the latest digital infrastructure’, providing internet speeds of over 1000 megabits per second.
+Policy DM35 supports the roll-out of full fibre broadband in Newcastle, and the supporting text in the Development and Allocations Plan (DAP) says that “the council will expect development to be supported by the latest digital infrastructure and encourages early discussions with operators”.
+Gigabit-capable connections can be described as the latest digital infrastructure, providing internet speeds of over 1,000 megabits per second.

-Gigabit-capable connections can be delivered most commonly via ‘Fibre to the Premises (FTTP)’ .
-Therefore, to comply with Policy DM35 (2) the Council will expect to see FTTP or other gigabit-capable technologies supplied into all new major residential or commercial developments5.
+Gigabit-capable connections can be delivered most commonly via FTTP.
+Therefore, to comply with Policy DM35 (2) we will expect to see FTTP or other gigabit-capable technologies supplied into all new major residential or commercial developments.